nicklockwood/FXForms/README.md

 static NSString *const FXFormFieldValueTransformer = @"valueTransformer";
 ```

 Sometimes the value you wish to display for a field may not match the value you store.
 For example, you might want to display a date in a  particular format, or convert a locale code into its human-readable equivalent.
 The `FXFormFieldValueTransformer` property lets you specify either a conversion block or an `NSValueTransformer` to use for converting the field value to a string.
 If a value transformer is provided, it will be used instead of calling the `-fieldDescription` method of the field's value object.
 You can supply either an instance of `NSValueTransformer` or the name of an `NSValueTransformer` subclass.
 If the form field has an options array, the value transformer will also be used to control how the options are displayed in the list.
+The `FXFormFieldValueTransformer` can be reversible, in which case it will be also be used to convert input values before storing them in the form.

 ```objc
 static NSString *const FXFormFieldAction = @"action";